 Any seasoned job hunter can tell you that no two interviews are exactly alike.
-That being said, the same interview questions tend to come up time and time again, in one form or another.
+That being said, the same job interview questions tend to come up time and time again, in one form or another.
 Even if your ‘go-to’ questions aren’t asked during your interview, having responses prepared can still come in handy.
 One question that is almost guaranteed to rear its head is: “ Why did you leave your last job? ”.

-Employers have good reason to ask you why your last position ended, or why you’re choosing to move on from your current job.
+Hiring managers have good reason to ask you why your last position ended, or why you’re ready to move on from your current employer.
 They’re not just being nosey or trying to make you sweat!
 Recruiting someone new into a business is no easy task – interviewers need to cover all bases to see if a candidate is the right fit.
 Your answer to this question will give a potential employer some insight into who you are as a professional.
 It will tell them:

 - If you’re a loyal employee